Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Problem Formulation

 Obstacles are assumed to be defined via an obstacle function $\text{obs}(q)$ which returns \textit{True} if and only if the given robot configuration $q$ is colliding with an obstacle.

-A desired end effector path $x_e(t)$ with $t \in [0, 1]$ being the path parameter representing an auxiliary time normed to the interval $[0, 1]$ is given.
-The planning problem, then is to find a feasible path, satisfying kinematic and dynamic constraints, that does not collide with obstacles and minimizes
+A desired end effector path is given in the form of a function $x_e(k)$ with $k \in [0, 1]$ being the normalized path parameter.
+The planning problem, then is to find a feasible path, satisfying the kinematic and end effector path constraints, and which does not collide with obstacles, minimizing